Photorefractive-based on-chip optical power limiter against light-injection attacks in quantum key distribution: Introduction

-In this work, we present an attack-sensing and automatic-response unit on the TFLN platform that leverages the PR effect to detect and defend against light-injection attacks.
-The unit operates through two distinct defense modes:(1) under resonant attacks, where the attack light wavelength matches the micro-ring resonator (MRR) resonance, the attack light induces significant attenuation in signal transmission at attack power levels exceeding microwatts; (2) under non-resonant attacks, the unit functions as a filter, providing a rejection ratio up to \qty{25}{dB} to block the attack light and prevent it from reaching the transmitter (Tx).
-Experimental validation in a commercial BB84 QKD system confirmed the unit's capabilities to autonomously sense attacks and defend against broadband light-injection threats.
-The defense performance is expected to be even more pronounced in MDI-QKD and continuous-variable (CV) QKD systems, which typically employ narrow-linewidth lasers\cite{shao2025highrate,li2023continuousvariable,zhang2020longdistance}.
-Our proposed scheme offers a practical defense solution against light-injection attacks.
-It features automatic attack-sensing and response, a low response threshold, and broadband defensive coverage.
-More importantly, it provides a fully integrated, on-chip defense solution that is compatible with emerging integrated QKD systems.
+In this work, we present a photorefractive-based on-chip optical power-limiting unit on the TFLN platform for defending QKD systems against light-injection attacks.
+Unlike a sacrificial optical fuse that irreversibly interrupts an optical channel once triggered, the proposed unit provides a reversible, PR-induced power-dependent attenuation response under strong optical injection.
+In this context, the automatic response refers to a passive PR-induced process, requiring no external bias, feedback circuit, or active control signal.
+The unit combines two complementary defensive functions: spectral filtering with a rejection ratio of up to \qty{25}{dB} for non-resonant attacks and a power-sensitive, automatic-response mechanism that attenuates the signal under resonant attack powers above the microwatt level.
+We experimentally validated its defense performance in a commercial BB84 QKD system, confirming its broadband response and passive automatic response.
+We further characterize its response under pulsed light injection and provide a practical security analysis that accounts for finite response time and possible residual leakage.
+The defense mechanism is inherently more effective against narrow-linewidth sources, making it particularly suitable for MDI QKD and continuous-variable (CV) QKD systems, which typically employ such sources\cite{shao2025highrate,li2023continuousvariable,zhang2020longdistance}.
+Our proposed scheme offers a practical on-chip defense solution, featuring passive attack sensing, self-actuated response, a low response threshold, and broadband defensive coverage.
+Most importantly, it provides a fully integrated, on-chip defense solution compatible with emerging on-chip QKD systems.